webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Features: =

-* Generates a Multibanco Reference for simple payment on the Portuguese ATM network or Home Banking service;
+* Generates a Multibanco Reference for simple payment on the Portuguese ATM network or homebanking service;
-* Multibanco references with expiration date if the "MB Key" configuration method is used;
+* Multibanco references with expiration date if the “MB Key” configuration method is used;
 * Allows the customer to pay using MB WAY using his mobile phone;
 * Allows the customer to pay using his Credit or debit card (WooCommerce >= 4.0);
 * Generates a Payshop Reference for simple payment on the [Payshop agents network](https://www.payshop.pt/fepsapl/app/open/showSearchAgent.jspx), CTT stores or post offices available all over Portugal;
 * Automatically changes the order status to “Processing” (or “Completed” if the order only contains virtual downloadable products) and notifies both the customer and the store owner, if the automatic “Callback” upon payment is activated;
 * Automatic “Callback” can be activated upon request to IfthenPay, via the plugin settings screen for each payment method;
 * Shop owner can set minimum and maximum order totals for each payment gateway to be available;
 * Ability to reduce stock when the order is created or paid;
-* Allows searching orders (in the admin area) by Multibanco or Payshop Reference;
+* Allows searching orders (in the admin area) by Multibanco or Payshop reference;
 * Integration for 3rd party SMS notification plugins (only Multibanco and Payshop):
 	* [WooCommerce - APG SMS Notifications](https://wordpress.org/plugins/woocommerce-apg-sms-notifications/)
 	* [Twilio SMS Notifications](https://woocommerce.com/products/twilio-sms-notifications/);